Engee documentation

 Main

-Operating frequency (Hz) - carrier frequency of the system
+Operating frequency (Hz) — carrier frequency of the pass sy\$

-Carrier frequency of the system specified as a positive scalar.
-The unit of measurement is Hz.
+The carrier frequency of the system, set as a positive scalar.
+The units of measurement are Hz.

-Number of signals as a positive integer scalar.
+The number of signals in the form of a positive integer scalar.

 Spatial smoothing — spatial smoothing

 Sets the number of (non-negative integer) averages that provide spatial smoothing for estimating the covariance matrix.
-Each increase in this parameters adds one additional coherent source, which in turn reduces the effective number of elements by one.
-The maximum value of this parameter is , where is the number of elements in the ULA.
+Each increase in this parameter adds one additional coherent source, which in turn reduces the effective number of elements by one.
+The maximum value of this parameter is , where – the number of elements in the ULA.

-Type of least squares method - selection of the type of least squares method
+Type of least squares method — select the type of least squares method

 Specify the least squares method used for ESPRIT:

-Beam fan fan centre direction (deg) - centre direction in fan pattern
+Beam fan center direction (deg) — the direction of the center in the case of a fan directional pattern

-Sets the centre direction of the fan beams in degrees as a real scalar whose value ranges from −90° to 90°.
+Sets the direction of the center of the fan-out rays in degrees as a real scalar, the value of which lies in the range from −90° to 90°.

-Source of number of beams - number of sources of beams
+Source of number of beams — number of ray sources

-• Auto - the number of ray sources will be equal to , where is the number of antenna array elements and is the value of Spatial smoothing parameters.
+• Auto — the number of ray sources will be equal to , where — the number of antenna array elements, and — the value of the Spatial smoothing parameter.

-• Property - the number of beam sources is set in the Number of beams parameters.
+• Property — the number of ray sources is set in the Number of beams parameter.

-The number of beams is specified as a positive integer scalar.
-The smaller the number of rays, the less computational cost.
+The number of rays is given as a positive integer scalar.
+The fewer the number of rays, the lower the computational cost.

 Dependencies